rosera/flutter-and-dart-cookbook/ch01/ex-const.md

 A compile time value is known when the application code is generated.

+* The first line declares a variable called daysInYear and assigns it the type const.
+* The second line assigns the value 365 to the variable daysInYear.
+* The third line calls the print() function and passes the value of daysInYear as an argument.
+* The print() function will then print the value of daysInYear to the console.

 ```dart
 void main() {
   const daysInYear = 365;